Soundmoney254/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: I read the errors on my rails server and it indicated there was a typo on the application controller.
+Once I solved it then new toys were succesifully added to the database,

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: I checked the browser console and tracked the error to the likes handlesubmit function.
+The funtion was trying to convert a response to json  while no response was being sent back.
+I edited the application controller to send back the updated record in json after a successful patch and an okay status.
+This solved the error

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: I checked the network tab on chrome.
+It was indicating that the route was not found.
+I checked the routes folder to see if the route exists and found it does exist so I added it and it solved the error.